 Visible by clicking the Statistics tab at the bottom of a WordList window:

-Overall results take up the top row.
-Details for the individual text files follow below.
+Overall results take up the first column.
+Details for the individual text files follow to the right.

 number of files involved in the word-list

 running words in the text (tokens)

 sum of entries: choose Compute | Tokens to see, otherwise this will be blank

 no. of sentences in the text

 no. of paragraphs in the text

 mean paragraph length (in words)